comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 Git repositories are known as **distributed repositories**.
 This means that each person has a copy of the repository (including its entire history, etc.) on their local computer, which they need to **sync** with a remote repository so others can see their changes.

-The following tasks require you to understand how to add and commit files to your local repository and how to sync those with a remote repository --- in our case, the remote repository on Github.
+The following tasks require you to understand how to add and commit files to your local repository and how to sync those with a remote repository; in our case, the remote repository on Github.

 Use the following documentation to help you with this: